 If you're curious about

 /auth/facebook/callback.
-I simply made this up.
+I made this up.
 I borrowed this naming convention from my old days working with PassportJS.

 Step 5 - Done